 We offer brief treatment and we encourage students to access mental health services if they are covered by insurance for longer term counseling.
 We have provided guidelines on accessing insurance or you can make an appointment to meet with a counselor to help you with the process.

 How to Take Care of Yourself During Stressful Times

 It is normal to be worried and feel stress during your time at college.
 To learn more about how you can reduce stress and regain your equilibrium explore the Wellness Tips.
 To reduce economic stress, check out SF.
 Fun Cheap.Com for free and low-cost activities.

 Faculty and Staff Guide: Toward Enhancing Communication with Students & Helping the Emotionally Distressed Student

 This is a helpful resource for faculty and staff with important tips on how to assist students as well as respond to mental health emergencies.
 Download the Faculty and Staff guide.

 The Red Folder program is designed to help faculty and staff identify, respond to, and refer students in distress.
 This reference guide contains safety tips and contact information for a wide variety of emergency campus resources to immediately help any student in distress.
 Also, it provides guidance on responding to incidents in which a student might be a danger to self or threat to others.
 Access the Red Folder document here.

 Multiple Chemical Sensitivity

 (MCS) often results from overexposure to chemicals over a long period of time.
 A person with MCS can become overly sensitive to chemicals found in everyday environments.
 Though the reactions vary from person to person, the common reactions are nausea, lightheadedness, and respiratory distress.
-The Counseling & Psychological Services Center wants to be sensitive to those who report MCM/EI and suggests voluntarily maintaining environments free of chemical-based scented products.
+The Counseling & Psychological Services wants to be sensitive to those who report MCM/EI and suggests voluntarily maintaining environments free of chemical-based scented products.